-- (3) The intermediary determines a lump sum adjustment amount not to exceed the difference between the hospital's Medicare inpatient operating costs and the hospital's total DRG revenue for inpatient operating costs based on DRG-adjusted prospective payment rates for inpatient operating costs .... - (i) In determining the adjustment amount, the intermediary considers - - (A)The individual hospital's needs and circumstances, including the reasonable cost of maintaining necessary core staff and services in view of minimum staffing requirements imposed by State agencies; - (B) The hospital's fixed (and semi-fixed) costs, other than those costs paid on a reasonable cost basis under part 413 of this chapter; and - (C) The length of time the hospital has experienced a decrease in utilization.
+- (3) The intermediary determines a lump sum adjustment amount not to exceed the difference between the hospital's Medicare inpatient operating costs and the hospital's total DRG revenue for inpatient operating costs based on DRG-adjusted prospective payment rates for inpatient operating costs .... - (i) In determining the adjustment amount, the intermediary considers - - (A)The individual hospital's needs and circumstances, including the reasonable cost of maintaining necessary core staff and services in view of minimum staffing requirements imposed by State agencies; - (B)The hospital's fixed (and semi-fixed) costs, other than those costs paid on a reasonable cost basis under part 413 of this chapter; and - (C)The length of time the hospital has experienced a decrease in utilization.

 In addition to the controlling regulation, CMS also provided interpretive guidelines in the Provider Reimbursement Manual, CMS Pub.
 No. 15-1 (PRM 15-1).
 PRM 15-1 is intended to ensure that Medicare reimbursement standards "are uniformly applied nationally without regard to where covered services are furnished".
-Specifically, § 2810.1 provides guidance to assist MACs in the calculation of VDAs for sole community hospitals (SCHs).
+While PRM 15-1 does not specifically address MDH low volume adjustments, it does address SCH low volume adjustments at PRM 15-1 § 2810.1.
+As the criteria for SCH and MDH low volume adjustments are identical, the PRM 15-1 guidance on SCH low volume adjustment is applicable to MDH low volume adjustments.
 In this regard, § 2810.1(B) states the following regarding the amount of a low volume adjustment: